Privacy Policy

 We’re a small start-up registered in Vienna, Austria.
 You can find our company information under our Impressum: https://lingophant.com/impressum/

-We treat your data like we would want others to treat our own data, and this is much stricter than most other companies.
+We treat your data like we want others to treat our own data, and this is much stricter than most other companies.

-Our website address is: http://lingophant.com and you can find this document under http://lingophant.com/privacy-policy
+Our website address is: https://lingophant.com and you can find this document under http://lingophant.com/privacy-policy

 What personal data we collect and why we collect it